 Social media is not a straight-up promotion platform.
 It’s actually a catalyst for discussions and informal advertising.
 About 80% of your posts ought to be funny, conversational, and intriguing, leaving about 20% for marketing material.
 This doesn’t imply that conversational posts can’t be promotional in nature!

 You simply need to figure out how to frame the content in a compelling manner.
-For instance, in case you’re in the studio recording another album, give little updates and behind the scenes on social media.
-Recount to a tale about your studio experience that day, share a photograph of the band, or post a short teaser of a song.
+For instance, in case you’re in the studio recording another album, give little updates behind the scenes on social media.
+Recount a tale about your studio experience that day, share a photograph of the band, or post a short teaser of a song.

 If you’re on tour, take photographs or videos of the audience.
 These things aren’t clearly promotional, but despite everything, they keep fans involved in the loop about what’s happening.

-They have an enormous assortment of pre-designed formats created by experts, which can help you to make incredible intro videos for any purpose, from band intros, advertising intros to intros for your music videos.
+They have an enormous assortment of pre-designed formats created by experts, which can help you to make incredible intro videos for any purpose, from band intros, and advertising intros to intros for your music videos.
 And this is only the tip of the iceberg!